olivia Personal Health Record Privacy Policy

 The purposes for which we use your information include to:

-• Fulfill the terms of any agreement you have with us;
+- Fulfill the terms of any agreement you have with us;

-• Send you information about our Service and other topics that are likely to be of interest to you, including newsletters, updates, or other communications, including promotional emails;
+- Send you information about our Service and other topics that are likely to be of interest to you, including newsletters, updates, or other communications, including promotional emails;

-• Improve our artificial intelligence and machine learning capabilities;
+- Improve, analyze, develop, and build our artificial intelligence and machine learning capabilities;

-• Deliver confirmations, account information, notifications, and similar operational communications;
+- Deliver confirmations, account information, notifications, and similar operational communications;

-• Comply with legal and/or regulatory requirements;
+- Comply with legal and/or regulatory requirements;

-• Aggregate and deidentify information;
+- Aggregate and deidentify information;

-• Analyze how visitors use the Service and its various features, including to count and recognize visitors to the Site;
+- Analyze how visitors use the Service and its various features, including to count and recognize visitors to the Site;

-• Create new products and services; and
+- Create new products and services;

-• Manage our business.
+- Manage our business.

 We may share any of the information described in “What Information We Collect and Maintain About You,” above, with other parties for a variety of purposes, as described below.